 Individual responses

-All 15 non-test submissions.
+All non-test submissions (includes one anonymized off-form response).
 Sorted by CM_01 estimate (low to high; no-estimate at end).
 Click to expand.

 Methods, notes and annotations